leytilera/addonscript-spec/docs/concepts/flags.md

 - `incompatible` This flag specifies for a relation, that the related addon is incompatible to this one, which means, that they can't be installed together in the same instance.
 For a file this flag specifies, that the file can't be installed on the side which has this flag set.
-- `launch` This flag is only valid for instance addons.
+- `launch` This flag is only valid for [instance addons](instance.md).
 For a relation this flag specifies, that the launch configuration will be delegated to the related addon.
 The related addon MUST also be an instance addon on that side.
   For a file this flag specifies, that the file will be the launch file of this addon.
 On the client side the launch file MUST be a [client JSON file](https://minecraft.fandom.com/wiki/Client.json) which contains the client launch configuration.
 On the server side the launch file MUST be an executable jar file, which will be executed to start the server.
 This jar file will implicitly be installed by being moved to the root of the server directory.
   This flag always also implies any effect of `required`.
+- `env` This flag is only valid for relations of [instance addons](instance.md).
+It MUST only be used for instance addons, that either have the `env` [manifest flag](#manifest-flags) or are delegating the launch configuration to such an addon.
+This flag speficies, that the related addon will be [requested](../schema/api_env_request.md#requested) to be part of the [launch environment](../api/features/env.md#build-launch-environment).
+For the addon, for which the launch environment will be build, it is used together with the `required` or `optional` flag to specify, which addons are required for the launch environment, which are optional and which versions of them are valid.
+An addon, that is delegating the launch configuration to one, which has the `env` [manifest flag](#manifest-flags), uses this flag to tell AddonScript, which version of the addons will be requested for the environment by setting an exact [version](../schema/relation.md#version) for the relation.
+It also tells AddonScript, which optional `env` addons will be part of the environment.
+If an addon with the `env` [manifest flag](#manifest-flags) gets manually installed, meaning not as a dependency, the user SHOULD be asked, which optional `env` addons and which version of each `env` addon will be requested.